Biography

 Can J Kidney Health Dis · 2023

-A study of over 9,000 adults in Ontario found that nearly 60 percent of patients did not receive recommended multidisciplinary care in the year before starting dialysis.
-While some patients experienced an unavoidable rapid decline in kidney function, others faced preventable gaps such as missed screening for kidney disease or late referrals to specialists.
-These findings highlight specific opportunities for health systems to improve the coordination of care for patients with advancing kidney disease.
+A retrospective study in Ontario, Canada, found that fifty-nine percent of patients did not receive recommended multidisciplinary kidney care before starting maintenance dialysis.
+While some patients experienced an unpreventable, rapid decline in kidney function, others missed opportunities for early chronic kidney disease screening, timely referral to a kidney specialist, or referral to multidisciplinary care clinics.
+These findings highlight specific gaps in the healthcare system that could be targeted to improve pre-dialysis care.

 Hypocalcemia Risk of Denosumab Across the Spectrum of Kidney Disease: A Population-Based Cohort Study.